garlick/flux-core/doc/man3/flux_reactor_create.rst

 There is currently only one possible flag for reactor creation:

 FLUX_REACTOR_SIGCHLD
-   The reactor will internally register a SIGCHLD handler and be capable of handling flux child watchers (see :man3:`flux_child_watcher_create`).
+   The reactor will internally register a SIGCHLD handler that calls :linux:man3:`waitpid` on all child processes.

 For each event source and type that is to be monitored, a :type:`flux_watcher_t` object is created using a type-specific create function, and started